Phangzs/cs16-github-tutorial/README.md

 ## Review: What did we do?
-1. Pulled the latest changes to ensure we were working with the most up-to-date code.
+1. Pulled the latest changes to ensure we worked with the most up-to-date code.
 2. Removed an random file (`[num].txt`) and staged the removal.
 3. Added your (user)name in `names.txt`.
 4. Pushed all changes to this repository to make them available to everyone.